mdn/content/files/en-us/web/http/headers/sec-ch-ua/index.md

 The **`Sec-CH-UA`** header provides the brand and significant version for each brand associated with the browser, in a comma-separated list.

 A brand is a commercial name for the user agent like: Chromium, Opera, Google Chrome, Microsoft Edge, Firefox, and Safari.
-A user agent might have several associated _brands_.
+A user agent might have several associated brands.
 For example, Opera, Chrome and Edge are all based on Chromium, and will provide both brands in the **`Sec-CH-UA`** header.

 The _significant version_ is the "marketing" version identifier that is used to distinguish between major releases of the brand.